 At level 10 you gain an extra defensive buff that helps to shield Wyll against enemy magic that can manipulate the mind.
 Here you unlock:

-• Fiendish Resilience – Choose a damage type to be Resistant (50% less damage taken) to.
+- Fiendish Resilience – Choose a damage type to be Resistant to (50% less damage taken).
 You can change the chosen type every Short Rest.

 Level 11

-At Level 11, you can finally access Sixth Level Spells, the most powerful tier of magic in Baldur’s Gate 3 for your Fiend Warlock Build.
+At Level 11, you can finally access Sixth Level Spells, the most powerful tier of magic in Baldur’s Gate 3 for your Wyll Build.
 You unlock:

-• You can also learn another spell, we recommend Banishment, this temporarily banishes your target to another plane of existence for 2 turns, giving you some extra time to fight off the other enemies.
+- You can also learn another spell, we recommend Banishment, this temporarily banishes your target to another plane of existence for 2 turns, giving you some extra time to fight off the other enemies.
+Alternatively, you can pick up whichever spell you didn’t choose at Level 9, either Flame Strike or Cone of Cold.

 This helps to keep your Eldritch Blast viable as your main damage option in the late game.
-Unfortunately the Warlock does not get access to any other Sixth Level Spells besides their chosen Arcanum spell.
+Unfortunately, Wyll does not get access to any other Sixth Level Spells besides their chosen Arcanum spell.

 Level 12 – Max Level BG3 Wyll Build